Data up to February 2019.

 In October 2014, across the EU, women were paid on average 14 % fewer hours than men per month (see Figure 4).
 The number of hours paid to men is broadly similar across EU countries, whereas part-time arrangements for women differ substantially.
-For the Netherlands, the gender hours gap stands out, at 28 %, meaning that female employees work are paid on average 28 % fewer hours per month than men.
-At the other end of the scale, Latvia recorded a gender gap that was close to zero.
+For the Netherlands, the gender hours gap stands out, at 28 %, meaning that female employees are paid on average 28 % fewer hours per month than men.
+At the other end of the scale, Bulgaria, Latvia and Romania recorded a gender hours gap that was 1 %.

 Besides the gender pay gap and the gender hours gap, it is also useful to consider gender gaps in employment, as these also contribute to the difference in average earnings of women versus men.
 To give a complete picture of the gender earnings gap, a new synthetic indicator has been developed.
 This measures the impact of the three combined factors, namely: (1) the average hourly earnings, (2) the monthly average of the number of hours paid (before any adjustment for part-time work) and (3) the employment rate, on the average earnings of all women of working age — whether employed or not employed — compared to men.

-In 2014, the gender overall earnings gap was 39.7 % in the EU-28 (see Table 1).
+In 2014, the gender overall earnings gap was 39.6 % in the EU-28 (see Table 1).
 Across Member States, the gender overall earnings gap varied significantly, from 19.2 % in Lithuania, to 47.5 % in the Netherlands (see Figure 5).
 Table 2 shows contributions to the gender overall earnings gap.
-At the EU level, the gender pay gap, the gender employment gap and the gender hour's gap contributed 37 %, 31 % and 32 %, respectively, to the gender overall earnings gap.
+At EU level, the gender pay gap, the gender employment gap and the gender hour's gap contributed 37.4 %, 30.4 % and 32.2 %, respectively, to the gender overall earnings gap.

 For a better view of gender issues concerning earnings, it is also useful to look at: The mean annual earnings by economic activity and the gender pay gap by economic activity and age (see articles in Statistics Explained in the category Wages, earnings and income).

-As regards the population as a whole, life expectancy at birth varied between 74.5 and 83.3 years across Member States.
-Among the countries with the largest gender gap in absolute terms (10 p.p. or higher), life expectancy for the total population was 74.5 years in Latvia and Lithuania, much lower than the EU-28 average of 80.9 years in 2014.
-Among the countries with the lowest gender gap in absolute terms (i.e. 4 years or below), life expectancy at birth for the total population was generally higher than the EU-28 average — namely 81.4 years in the United Kingdom, 81.8 years in the Netherlands, 82.3 years in Sweden and 82.8 in Cyprus.
+As regards the population as a whole, life expectancy at birth varied between 74.8 and 83.4 years across Member States.
+Among the countries with the largest gender gap in absolute terms (8 p.p. or higher), life expectancy for the total population was 74.9 in Latvia, 75.8 years in Lithuania and 78.4 in Estonia, much lower than the EU-28 average of 80.9 years in 2017.
+Among the countries with the lowest gender gap in absolute terms (i.e. 4 years or below), life expectancy at birth for the total population was generally higher than the EU-28 average — namely 81.1 years in Denmark, 81.3 in the United Kingdom, 81.8 in the Netherlands, 82.2 in Cyprus and Ireland, and 82.5 in Sweden.